LIJIAXU137/MLLMRL/README.md

 ### 3. Training with VPPO

 The training pipeline is adapted from [EasyR1](https://github.com/hiyouga/EasyR1).
-We provide example scripts for training 7B models with VPPO.
+We provide example scripts for training 7B and 8B models with VPPO.

 -   **Hardware for Qwen2.5-VL-7B:** 8 x H800 (80G) GPUs.
 -   **Hardware for Qwen2.5-VL-32B:** 32 x H800 (80G) GPUs.